sergioarnold87/My-Portfolio/Predictive Analytics for Business Nanodegree/Readme.md

 # Nanodegree Project - Predictive Analytics for Business

 ## Project Description

-This repository showcases the projects completed as part of the Udacity Nanodegree [Predictive Analytics for Business](https://www.udacity.com/course/predictive-analytics-for-business-nanodegree--nd008t).
+This repository highlights the projects completed as part of the [Udacity Nanodegree in Predictive Analytics for Business](https://www.udacity.com/course/predictive-analytics-for-business-nanodegree--nd008t), with a special emphasis on the use of Tableau and Alteryx.
 Below are the projects covered in each section of the program:
 ## Part 1: Problem Solving with Advanced Analytics

 In this section, a structured framework for problem-solving using advanced analytics was learned.
 Analytical methodologies, including Linear Regression and Multiple Linear Regression, were explored.